 The article concludes by offering a solution to these problems: replace judicial elections with Merit Selection.
 “To date, no state has found a way to solve this problem while continuing to elect judges in expensive, partisan contests.
 The solution is clear – eliminate money from the system and there will no longer be a question of whether campaign contributions affect judicial decision making.
 No one will have to wonder whether justice is for sale.”
 Merit Selection does just that – it takes money out of the equation and gets judges out of the fundraising business.

 The opinion section

-of philly.com has an interesting poll relevant to merit selection.
+of philly.com has an interesting poll relevant to where to get volume pills merit Volume Pills selection.
 When asked whether former Philadelphia Traffic Court Judge Willie Singletary’